denislavangelov09/stats-preview-card-component/README.md

 ### What I learned

-I've learned new things about flexbox.
+I learned new things about flexbox.

 ### Useful resources
 - [CodeCademy Cheatsheet](https://www.codecademy.com/resources/cheatsheets/language/html-css) - This cheatsheet is a very useful resource for HTML and CSS